-You’re off on holiday soon – things you need to remember and plan for your house sitter before you go
+You’re off on holiday soon – things you need to remember and plan for your house sitter before you go.

-Put together an information pack
+Put together an information pack for your pet sitter

-- Up to date vaccination certificates
+- Up-to-date vaccination certificates

 - Microchip ID information

 - Medical information – including dates of last de-worming and de-flea treatments

 - An up-to-date photograph of your pet that could be used for identification if necessary